bslew/antabTr/readme.md

 ```
 antabTr.py ec071mtr.log --rxgDir rxg_files/
 ```
-The program have generated wisdom subdirectory and stored wisdom files in it.
+The program created wisdom subdirectory and stored wisdom files in it.

-A comparison the two files confirms the files are identical.
+A comparison the two files confirms they are identical.

 ```
 diff ec071mtr.antabfs ec071mtr.antabfs.orig